-9 Ranking process
+9 Performance Assessment and Ranking

-The sensors provided by the Selected Participants will be tested in metrology labs, on-site and in mobility where applicable (for the following categories: OA-V, CA-A, CA-E).
-The Jury will give its opinion based on the following five (5) criteria, as defined in Article 2:
+The sensors provided by the Selected Participants will be tested in metrology labs and on-site.
+The Jury will give its opinion based on the following five criteria, as defined in Article 2:

 - 1. Accuracy of measurements

 - 2. Utility

 - 3. Usability

-- 4. Portability
+- 4. Environmental Footprint

 - 5. Cost